 Considering how often I hear about the show in real life and on social media sites, and that when I see the acronym "OITNB" I now know immediately what it means, it stands to reason that the show is very, very popular.
 That's a total shot in the dark guess, because Netflix refuses to release any viewership data.
 Despite media outlets anxiously entreating Netflix CEO Reed Hastings and CCO Ted Sarandos to spill the proverbial beans, they have not budged.
 Grantland TV critic Andy Greenwald said Netflix "stubbornly refuses to release any specific viewership data, but the company was sufficiently shocked by Orange’s quietly mushrooming numbers to admit it had become the most-watched series on its servers."

 Historically, the television industry has profited almost exclusively via an advertisement-based model.
-Thirty-second commercials are peppered through your favourite broadcast and basic cable program in order to pay for all that cocaine at the wrap party.
-The more viewers a show has, the more expensive it is for a company to buy a commercial.
-Because of that, most of what was on television had to be broad, easy to understand and capable of appealing to a wide cross section of the population in order to attract the most viewers so that networks could jack up ad rates.
+Thirty-second commercials are peppered through your favorite broadcast and basic cable program in order to pay for all that cocaine at the wrap party.
+The more viewers a show has, the more expensive it is for a company to buy a commercial, which means more of that sweet, sweet nose candy for the producers.
+Because of that, most of what was on television had to be broad, easy to understand, and capable of appealing to a wide cross section of the population in order to attract the most viewers so that networks could jack up ad rates (and buy more blow).

 In 1970, the winner for Best Drama Series at the Primetime Emmy Awards was Marcus Welby, MD.
 If you know Marcus Welby, MD, and have seen an entire episode all the way through, then I ask you, how did you find this website and why did your nursing home IT department not block it?
 There are boobies on this site.
 Lots of them.

 Go ahead and look while you can.
 I won't be mad.